Knock, knock...knock, knock....

 Then he recognized the sounds.
 After lunch!
 Outside the restaurant!
 The wind, the crying wind!

 The Pastor turned to confront the unwelcome stranger.
 “I don’t know what you’re up to, but—” He never completed the sentence because Jonathan was no longer there.
 He had simply disappeared.
-The Pastor swallowed hard.
-His temples began to throb.
+The Pastor's temples began to throb.
 The foreboding cries grew louder and, in some strange way, seemed to beckon him to the sanctuary.

 The sounds were distinctly those of an organ, though unlike any organ he had ever heard.
-He felt the sounds as much as he heard them.
 They had a hollow, echoing quality that now vaguely reminded him of an organ he once heard in a Gothic cathedral in France.
 He squinted his eyes and searched the dark cavern of the sanctuary in the vicinity of the organ.
 But he could see nothing.

 He shined his flashlight at a wall and saw huge blocks of rock.
 They glistened with dampness and were spotted with brown and ochre moss.
 The air smelled of mildew.
 “Where am I?
 My God!
 Where am I!” he cried out, echoing in the huge chamber.
 “Has my church become a dungeon?”